suressk/sure-lint/README.md

 # sure-lint

-It's just a example project of Lint and Commit-msg specification
+It's just an example project of Lint and Commit-msg specification